simonwhitaker/gibo/README.md

 Assuming "~/bin/" is in your $PATH, you're ready to roll:

-    $ gibo --list # will initialize ~/.gitignore-boilerplates for you
+    $ gibo --list # will initialize gibo for you

 ## Tab completion in bash and zsh